-Tourism has become an important sector in Uganda and a great contributor to uganda-tourismforeign exchange, employment, and investment in the recent past.
+Tourism has become an important sector in Uganda and a great contributor to foreign exchange, employment, and investment in the recent past.
 There has been increased investment in tourism, particularly in accommodation and related facilities to enhance tourists’ experiences in the country.

 The sector has become the second foreign exchange contributor after remittances from abroad.
 Statistics provided by the Uganda Bureau of Statistics show that the sector fetched US$805m (about Shs2trillion) as of August yet more was to be explored.